Business Cancellation

 Cancellation

-Business assets are usually liquidated and used to pay off debts.
-Remaining assets can be distributed to owners or shareholders according to ownership interests.
+Assets are typically sold to cover any remaining debts.
+Surplus assets can be distributed to owners or shareholders based on ownership percentages.

 Fees vary by state and business type.
 Check with your state’s business filing agency for specific costs.